RetroDECK/RetroDECK/wiki-rtd/docs/wiki_controllers/controllers-toys-to-life.md

 **Special Notes on the Steam Deck**

-The ToyPad must be connected to an alimented hub such as the a USB port of the Steam Dock. <br>
+The ToyPad must be connected to an powered USB-hub such as the a USB port of the Steam Dock. <br>
 Directly connecting the ToyPad to the Steam Deck it's not working as the Steam Deck can not give the ToyPad enought power output.

 ## Skylanders